What Keeps Away Scorpions? Proven Home Deterrents

 Those prominent pincers serve two purposes: gripping prey and navigating tight spaces.
 Scorpion pincers are well-suited for squeezing through gaps and clinging to rough surfaces.
 That's why you find them in storage boxes, along baseboards, and tucked into door frames.

-The same pincers scorpions use for hunting also make them capable climbers.
-They’ll scale stucco walls, squeeze behind picture frames, and navigate small gaps around windows.
-Understanding how they grip and climb helps explain why traditional barriers often fail—scorpions can hold on and climb where some other pests can’t.
+The same pincers scorpions use for hunting also give them a strong grip.
+They'll squeeze behind picture frames and work through small gaps around windows.
+Understanding how well they hold on helps explain why traditional barriers often fail—scorpions can grip and slip through where some other pests can't.

 Are there scorpions in Nevada (and what about Austin, Texas)?

 Yes, there are scorpions in Nevada—the entire state falls within scorpion territory.
 Nevada scorpions include several species, with the Arizona bark scorpion being the most medically significant.
-The same prevention principles apply whether you’re dealing with scorpions in Nevada, Arizona, or Texas.
+4.2% of all US scorpion exposures reported to Poison Control Centers from 2005-2015 occurred in Nevada Kang & Brooks 2017.
+The same prevention principles apply whether you're dealing with scorpions in Nevada, Arizona, or Texas.

 Austin homeowners face similar challenges with different species.
 Instead of memorizing every regional variant, focus on the universal behaviors: scorpions hunt at night, seek moisture, and travel along edges.
 For a detailed breakdown of Central Texas species, check out this guide to the most common types of scorpions in Travis County.